lagdo/dbadmin-mono/README.md

 A database admin dashboard based on Jaxon and Adminer
 =====================================================

-This set of packages are a rewrite of the [Adminer](https://github.com/vrana/adminer) database management tool.
+Jaxon DbAdmin is a complete rewrite of [Adminer](https://github.com/vrana/adminer), the popular database admin dashboard.

 It inserts a database admin dashboard into an existing PHP application.
 Thanks to the [Jaxon library](https://www.jaxon-php.org), it installs and runs in a page of the application.